Memory-Dominated Quantum Criticality as a Universal Route to High-Temperature Superconductivity: II. Emergence of a Slow-Mode Reservoir from Correlated Dynamical Spectra

+so that the frequency exponent is directly determined by the TDOS scaling, $s=\alpha$.
+While this form resembles the conventional Hertz--Millis representation, its physical interpretation is different.
+In the present framework the exponent $s$ does not originate from fermionic damping of a single order--parameter mode but instead reflects the infrared organization of the entire relaxation spectrum, equivalently encoding the long-time memory kernel generated by the continuum of slow modes.

+The appropriate renormalization viewpoint is therefore naturally formulated in terms of temporal coarse--graining.
+Integrating out fast relaxation processes with decay rates $\lambda>\Lambda/b$ corresponds to eliminating short time scales $t\lesssim b^{-1}\Lambda^{-1}$.
+Under this temporal renormalization step the remaining effective theory is characterized by a renormalized TDOS

-In this framework the dissipation is generically non--Ohmic, $|\omega|^{s}$ with $s \neq 1$, reflecting the organization of the underlying relaxation spectrum.
-Sub--Ohmic memory ($s<1$) implies $z>2$, corresponding to critical slowing down stronger than ordinary diffusive dynamics, whereas super--Ohmic behavior ($s>1$) yields $z<2$.
-Infrared universality classes are thus classified directly by the low--energy structure of the relaxation-rate density.
+so that the infrared scaling exponent $\alpha$ defines the universality class of the relaxation spectrum.
+Infrared universality classes are therefore classified directly by the low--energy structure of the relaxation--rate density.